To all clients and consumers of services at Columbus Speech and Hearing Center:

 Our offices open for scheduled appointments only May 11, 2020.

-Columbus Speech & Hearing Center is taking precautions to ensure a safe environment for all patients, visitors, and staff.
+Columbus Speech & Hearing is taking precautions to ensure a safe environment for all patients, visitors, and staff.

 Please Reschedule your Appointment if: